drinkbird/drinkbird.github.io/_posts/blog/2014-12-14-lean-startup-book-review.md

   - leanstartup
 ---

+*Looking back (2026): I wrote this enthusiastically in 2014, when Lean Startup was the default frame for early-stage product work.
+The core ideas (validated learning, MVPs, fast feedback loops) still hold up.
+What I'd add today is that iterating and pivoting are not a universal answer.
+Approaches like Jobs-to-be-Done and deeper customer research are now treated as complementary rather than optional.
+Read this as a snapshot of my 2014 thinking, not a finished position.*

 ##Introduction
 There is incredible failure that precedes every entrepreneurial success.
 Even the most promising idea can be doomed from day one if the entrepreneur is not familiar with a suitable process needed to turn that idea into a successful company.